eclipse-archived/codewind-docs/docs/_blog/2020-04-16-working-with-private-registries.md

 ```
 {:style="margin: 30px;"}

 The last step is to add a [reference](referencing-files.html) to my `~/.m2/settings.xml` file.
-Now my project should be all set to pull the `sampleJar` dependency down from the configured private repository.
+Now my project should be all set to download the `sampleJar` dependency from the configured private repository.

 ### More Information